yirassssindaba-coder/social-media-sentiment-analysis/social-media-sentiment-analysis/README.md

   Write-Host "rename_notebooks.py was not tracked or already removed."
 }

-# Jika Anda ingin menyimpan file lokal tapi tidak memasukkannya ke repo, tambahkan ke .gitignore:
+# If you prefer to keep it locally but not commit, add to .gitignore
+$entry = "social-media-sentiment-analysis/rename_notebooks.py"
-if (-not (Select-String -Path .\.gitignore -Pattern "social-media-sentiment-analysis/rename_notebooks.py" -Quiet)) {
+if (-not (Select-String -Path .\.gitignore -Pattern $entry -SimpleMatch -Quiet)) {
-  Add-Content .\.gitignore "social-media-sentiment-analysis/rename_notebooks.py"
+  Add-Content .\.gitignore $entry
   git add .gitignore
   git commit -m "chore: ignore local rename_notebooks helper" git push origin main